 Student Advocacy & Inclusion

-To nurture a humanistic environment honoring the values of integrity, honesty, respect, fairness, cooperation and professionalism.
+Our office was created to nurture a humanistic environment honoring the values of integrity, honesty, respect, fairness, cooperation and professionalism.

-The College of Dentistry strives to cultivate a humanistic environment, defined by the College, as a culture that values each individual, their beliefs and perspectives, fostering a welcoming, respectful and healthy environment for all students, employees, patients, and visitors.
+The College of Dentistry strives to cultivate a humanistic environment, defined by the college, as a culture that values each individual, their beliefs and perspectives, fostering a welcoming, respectful and healthy environment for all students, employees, patients, and visitors.

 To create a student body and community of scholars that reflects the rich cultural and ethnic diversity of Florida and the United States.

-The University and its components benefit from the richness of relationships with a multicultural student body, faculty, and staff who can learn from one another.
+The university and its components benefit from the richness of relationships with a multicultural student body, faculty, and staff who can learn from one another.
 Such diversity empowers and inspires respect and understanding within the UF College of Dentistry family.

 - Admissions Workshops